Leslie Jamison: Books

-Jamison's third book, The Recovering: Intoxication and Its Aftermath, was published in April 2018 from Little, Brown.
-Publishers Weekly describes the book as "unsparing and luminous autobiographical study of alcoholism."
+Jamison's third book, The Recovering: Intoxication and Its Aftermath, was published in 2018 by Little, Brown.
+Publishers Weekly called it an "unsparing and luminous autobiographical study of alcoholism."
 It combines Jamison's memoir of her own alcoholism with a survey of others (some of them famous), with a focus on recovery.

-Jamison's fourth book, Make It Scream, Make It Burn, was published in September 2019 by Little, Brown.
-It's a collection of 14 essays on the themes of longing, looking and dwelling.
+Jamison's fourth book, Make It Scream, Make It Burn, was published in 2019 by Little, Brown.
+It is a collection of 14 essays on the themes of longing, looking and dwelling.

+Her 2024 memoir Splinters: Another Kind of Love Story was published to positive reviews, focusing on her divorce and struggles raising her daughter.
+In an interview with Vanity Fair, she said, "I love that you connected that idea of splinters and the maybe painful continuities of selfhood, the memories or parts of yourself that you can’t ever fully let go of or fully purge", referencing the idea the book was named after.
+To promote the book, Jamison began the Splinters book tour with fellow memoirist Mary Karr in February 2024.